 Helping certain patients to stop smoking.
 It may also be used for other conditions as determined by your doctor.

-Zyban sustained-release tablets is an antidepressant that has been shown to help certain people stop smoking.
+Zyban sustained-release tablets are an antidepressant that has been shown to help certain people stop smoking.
 Exactly how Zyban sustained-release tablets works is not known.